FlightControl-Master/slate/source/includes/Core.Menu.md

 The MENU_CLIENT class manages the main menus for coalitions.
 You can add menus with the [MENU_CLIENT:New()](#menu_client-new-client-menutext-parentmenu) method, which constructs a MENU_CLIENT object and returns you the object reference.
-Using this object reference, you can then remove ALL the menus and submenus underlying automatically with [MENU_CLIENT:RemoveSubMenus()](#menu_client-removesubmenus).
+Using this object reference, you can then remove ALL the menus and submenus underlying automatically with MENU_CLIENT-Remove-.

 @usage
 -- This demo creates a menu structure for the two clients of planes.